Recent application studies of an INTPIX4NA SOIPIX detector-based X-ray camera using an SiTCP-XG 10GbE-based high-speed readout system at KEK facilities: Application Studies and Discussion

 This application is currently being investigated and developed.
-Figure \ref{fig:li_muon_result} shows the initial results of muonic X-ray detection measurement with the bulk Li metal sample (negative muon momentum of 23.5MeV/c).
+Figure \ref{fig:li_muon_result} shows the initial results of muonic X-ray detection measurement with the bulk lithium metal sample (negative muon momentum of 23.5MeV/c).
 Figure \ref{fig:li_muon_result} (a) shows a 0.3 \si{\micro s} \si{\times} 60000 frames stacked image, including all detected particles.
 Figure \ref{fig:li_muon_result} (b) shows a 0.3 \si{\micro s} \si{\times} 60000 frames stacked image, excluding the non-X-ray signals from each frame.
 Because this detector is charge-integrating, it simultaneously collects charges from various incident charged particles along with muon X-rays.
 Integrating these without distinguishing between them yields the results shown in Figure \ref{fig:li_muon_result} (a).
 However, by extracting and integrating only the X-ray-like signal using the collected charge and spread width, the results shown in Figure \ref{fig:li_muon_result} (b) are obtained.
-This result suggest that muon X-rays can be separated using relatively simple processing.
+This result suggests that muon X-rays can be separated using relatively simple processing.
+Although the peak positions in the spectra currently obtained from these data are consistent with expectations, the spectral shapes are broader and less distinct than anticipated.
+This is believed to result from insufficient gain calibration between pixels and the influence of electrical noise.
+Therefore, efforts to address this issue are ongoing.